apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 :   methods to call upon model option creation (only for model classes)

 `@Via`
-:   use a JavaBean property of the adaptable as the source of the injection
+:   change the adaptable as the source of the injection

 `@Default`
 :   set default values for a field or method